-Unfold assembly Flat patterns are positioned according to the 3D positioning of specified material.
+Material roll Flat patterns are positioned on the flattening plane according the ply specified material.
 If any ply ever fails this analysis, a mask will appear on the features in the tree as shown.
 In this case Ply.1 is failing the material width check.